SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="transformprocessget"></a>
 # **TransformprocessGet**
-> TransformProcess TransformprocessGet (string deploymentName, string transformName)
+> TransformProcess TransformprocessGet (string deploymentName, string versionName, string transformName)

 Gets the JSON string of the deployed transform process